-In today’s nonstop world, it’s never been more important for business professionals to know how to communicate effectively.
-Our Business Communications major will teach you how to write engaging business letters and use social media to communicate with customers and employees.
+Our Business Communications major will teach you skills to succeed in today’s rapidly changing and technologically challenging business environment.
 Your professors will be working professionals, bringing you the most up-to-date knowledge of current trends.
-You’ll also learn from the local business community, who share their expertise in our classrooms.
+You’ll also learn from the local business community, who share their expertise you.
 You’ll complete real-world assignments that you can add to your portfolio.
-By the time you finish Anne Arundel Community College’s Business Communications program, you’ll walk away with a high-quality resume filled with relevant workforce skills, as well as the ability to transfer to a top four-year college or university.
+By the time you finish, you’ll have a high-quality resume filled with relevant workforce skills, as well as the ability to transfer to a top four-year college or university.

 AACC offers the following Associate of Applied Science (A.A.S.) degrees.
 The state of Maryland refers to the A.A.S. as a career degree, because it's intended to provide you with skills to enter the workforce.
 In some cases, AACC has entered into transfer agreements that allow these degrees to transfer to select colleges.
 A list of active agreements may be found on this website.
 You can also learn more about transferring from AACC to continue your education.